Wach-E/ssm-parameter-ops/README.md

 ![Parameters uploaded from .env file](snapshot.png)

 ## Bonus section
-The private key for openssh as shown in the configs/.test.env appears in a single line.
-This approach was taken as AWS SSM Parameter store takes configs per line thus, with python.
+The private key for Openssh as shown in the configs/.test.env appears in a single line.
+This approach was implemented as the AWS SSM Parameter store takes configs per line thus, with Python.
 The script used to convert this key from multi-line to single line can be found in [multi_to_single.py](bonus/multi_to_single.py) file and the reverse script can be found in [single_to_multi.py](bonus/single_to_multi.py) file.